 In addition, for children with an EHCP or Statement of SEN, we will hold the Year 5 Annual Review at the end of the Autumn Term or beginning of the Spring Term to plan for your child’s needs in secondary school.
 We can also hold the Year 6 Annual Review at the end of the Spring Term or beginning of the Summer Term and invite the SENCo of the named secondary school to attend.

 How should complaints regarding SEND provision be made?

 At SMSP, we strongly advocate regular, clear and supportive dialogue with all parents and carers.
 We are working with you to deliver the best possible educational outcomes for your children, for their future achievements and well-being.
 If you have a complaint about SEND provision, please contact the SENCo, and/or your child’s Class Teacher to arrange a meeting.
 You can access the SMSP Complaints Policy via the school website: www.smsponline.co.uk/the-school/policies/

-This SEND information Report was published in July 2018 and will be reviewed in July 2019.
-It should be read in conjunction with current school policies on Inclusion, PPG, Safeguarding and Accessibility.
+This SEND information Report was published in July 2019 and will be reviewed in July 2020.